babylonlabs-io/cosmos-bsn-contracts/README.md

-# Cosmos-bsn-contracts
+# Cosmos BSN Contracts

-This repo contains the Wasm smart contract for Babylon integrations.
+This repository contains the CosmWasm smart contract for Babylon BTC Staking Integration.
-It will be deployed on a Cosmos zone that integrates Babylon, and will maintain BTC timestamps of headers in this Cosmos zone.
+These contracts, along with the `babylon` module in `babylon-sdk`, provide the necessary functionality to integrate Babylon BTC Staking with a Cosmos chain (Cosmos Bitcoin Supercharged Network, or Cosmos BSN), allowing users to stake BTC and receive rewards in the native tokens of the Cosmos BSN.

 ## Architecture